 The Sky Lagoon is one of Iceland’s newest geothermal spas.
 Located just outside of Reykjavik, the Sky Lagoon features an infinity pool that overlooks the Atlantic Ocean.

 While it has received rave reviews, the Sky Lagoon does not allow children under the age of 12 years old.
 So if visiting Iceland with kids younger than pre-teens, the Blue Lagoon is a much better thermal pool option.

 An alternative option in the far eastern region of Iceland, Vok Baths is a kid-friendly geothermal pool on beautiful Lake Urriðavatn.

 Located 3 miles northwest of Egilsstaðir, it is one of the few hot springs in this part of the country.

 Unlike the water in the other lagoons, the hot water at Vok Baths is so pure it is certified as drinkable, so no worries if your little one unintentionally ingests some.

 Conclusion: Is the Blue Lagoon worth visiting?

-If you don’t want to eat in the cafe, there is also a nicer restaurant where you can have lunch or dinner with a great view.
+If you don’t want to eat in the cafe, there is also the nicer Lava Restaurant where you can have lunch or dinner with a great view.
 You can also stay at one of several nearby hotels if you don’t want to drive an hour to Reykjavik after your relaxing soak in the lagoon.